evgk/CVScanner/README.md

 # CVScanner
-Library for Android to crop/scan Documents
+Library for Android to crop/scan Documents.
+Implemented using OpenCV.
 </br>
 To use this Library:-
 </br>